jinosh05/dictionary_api/README.md

 # dictionary_api

-A simple working model of dictionary API built in Flutter.
+A simple working model of dictionary API built in Flutter in Easily Understandable manner.